 We all have a dark past.
 Early scouts were colonizers.

 As time went on, blunt colonization became unpopular and as the industrialization roared, scouting took on a new form.
 Men began to scout countries using a more scientific approach.
 They surveyed the land, examined its raw materials, then exploited such findings.
 A good example is John Rhodes, a British scout who founded the diamond company DeBeers.
 Through clever propaganda and resource monopoly, Debeers convinced the public that diamonds were scarce, shooting prices up.

 The famous Rhodes scholarship was founded by the scout John Rhodes.

 Fun Fact: Bill Clinton was a Rhodes Scholar.

-Scouting became primarily a government activity.
+Scouting became primarily a military activity.